pratamabayur/Predictive-Contract-Monitoring-Dashboard/README.md

 ---

 ## Project Objective
-To design and develop a **predictive analytics dashboard** that automates the classification of IT contract risks based on contract duration and expiration date.
+To design and develop a predictive analytics dashboard that automates the classification of IT contract risks based on contract duration, contract type, and contract value.
-The system provides **interactive visualization** and **high-risk notifications**, enabling the IT Division to monitor contracts proactively and support **data-driven decision-making**.
+This system provides interactive visualizations and high-risk alerts, enabling the IT Division to proactively monitor contracts and support data-driven decision making.

 ---